 Phil Rondeau continued his dominant late model career by winning his 6th track championship and capturing 11 feature wins during the season.
-It was the 4th time in the last 6 years he posted double digit wins and upped his career win total to 69.
-Along with besting Don Collins and George "Moose" Hewitt for most points championships in one division, he tied Bob Potter with most overall track championships.
+It was the 4th time in the last 6 years he posted double digit wins.
+Along with besting Don Collins and George "Moose" Hewitt for most championships in one division, he tied Bob Potter with most overall track championships.
 If that wasn't enough, Phil also won 5 features in a row for the second time in his career (1989).
+Gerry Young won 3 times, the most by any of LM competitor in 1992.

 The Limited Sportsman (formerly Strictly Stock) division would inaugurate their newly renamed division with one of the most controversial endings to a point championship race in track history.
 2nd generation driver Ed Reed Jr went into the final race – the 20-lap portion of Chill Out '92 – as the division's point leader, 95 points ahead of Glenn Boss.
-Ed was also one victory away from tying the division record for wins in a season of 6 with Bob Faiella ('77) & Allan Wohlstrom ('89).
-When the checkered flew, Reed crossed the line first ahead of Boss; seemingly giving him a share of that wins record and his first track championship.
+Ed was also one victory away from tying the division record for wins in a season of 6 held by Allan Wohlstrom ('89).
+When the checkered flag waved, Reed crossed the line first ahead of Boss; seemingly giving him a share of that wins record and his first track championship.
 However, a post-race inspection by the technical staff deemed his car illegal.
 Reed claimed the track officials approved his car prior to the final race; but in the end, track stood by their technical staff's post-race decision – giving Boss not only the race win (100 pts) over Reed (DQ=0 pts) but the points championship as well by a slim 5 pts after the final tally.
+John Faulkner won 3 times and Bud Kuehne won the longest event of the year – a 50 lapper on Labor Day weekend.

 Joe Machnik set fast time in a time trial event for the Limited Sportsman division.
 His time of 18.32 bested the previous record of 18.46 set the previous season by Charles Bailey III.
 Time trial qualifying events for both the Late Models and SK Modifieds were postponed, then eventually cancelled.